oicr-gsi/shesmu/language.md

 Count the number of matched rows

-- `First` _expr_

-Collect a value; if none are collected, the group is rejected.
-Since the order of the input data is not guaranteed, this is effectively picking a random value. `Univalued` is recommended instead.

 - `Flatten` _expr_

 Collect all values into a list from existing lists (duplicates are removed).